shorebirdtech/docs/public/auth.md

 <!-- vale off -->

-# Authentication guide for agents and automated tooling
+# Shorebird auth.md — Authentication guide for agents and automated tooling

 This document describes how AI agents, scripts, and CI/CD pipelines authenticate with Shorebird services.